 Whether you add anything else when you wrap the ribs is up to you.
 We’ve seen many different ingredients used in the wrap, including brown sugar, honey, maple syrup, hot sauce, butter, margarine, fruit preserves, etc. But all we use is some honey and a little bit of fresh seasoning… Dizzy Dust being our favorite.

 Back on the Cooker

 When all your ribs are wrapped, return them to your cooker.
-For this stage, we prefer to cook it 240-250°F at the highest, and generally it takes less than 2 hours until they are tender.
-It is easy to overcook the ribs if left too long in the foil, so after about an hour we recommend opening the foil and flipping the ribs over so that the bone side is down.
+For this stage, we prefer to cook it at 240-250°F at the highest, and generally, it takes less than 2 hours until they are tender.
+It is easy to overcook the ribs if left too long in the foil, so after about an hour, we recommend opening the foil and flipping the ribs over so that the bone side is down.
 The nice thing about this step is that not only does it help even out the cooking, but it gives you a great opportunity to judge the doneness of the ribs.
-If they want to break in half when you flip them, or are very flexible, they may be done and you will want to get them off the heat and let them rest.
+If they want to break in half when you flip them or are very flexible, they may be done and you will want to get them off the heat and let them rest.
 More likely, they will still need more cooking and you will be able to tell by how stiff the slab is.

-Probably the most important part to making great barbecue is to stop the cooking process once the meat has reached the tender stage.
+Probably the most important part of making great barbecue is to stop the cooking process once the meat has reached the tender stage.
 Once all the collagen and connective tissue has dissolved into gelatin, the meat will be tender and any additional cooking will make the meat mushy.

 A few ways to check tenderness are:

 - Pick up the slab in the center (with heat resistant gloves, of course) and begin to lift.
 If it continues bending until it wants to break, they are likely done.